Updated on April 28th, 2025

 Talk About Issues as They Arise

 If something that is happening in the shared environment is significantly bothering your student, they need to speak up.
 By having an open and honest discussion when the problem arises, it can be addressed quickly.
+Students should expect to have open and honest discussions about any issues that arise to maintain a harmonious living environment.
 Harmful habits will be less likely to develop, and it may be easier to find a peaceful resolution.

 When your student brings up the issue, they need to be polite.
 An accusatory tone may make their roommate defensive, potentially escalating the situation.
 Instead, your student should focus on the facts and how they are being impacted, all without directly placing blame.
 Additionally, they should be solution-oriented, concentrating more on restoring peace than dwelling on the problem.